 The core principles of the TIBER-FI procedures are:

 - Taking part in TIBER-FI is voluntary for the financial entities.
-Enrolments in TIBER-FI activities take place for each season at a time.
+Enrolments in TIBER-FI activities take place for one test project at a time.
 No participation fee is collected.

-- Nordic Financial CERT compiles and delivers the generic threat landscape report, which can be used by the participating entities for the purposes of TIBER-FI testing.
-The report is updated for each TIBER-FI season.
+- The Bank of Finland commissions the generic threat landscape report, which can be used by the participating entities for the purposes of TIBER-FI testing.
+The report is updated annually.

-- At the end of the TIBER-FI season, the TIBER-FI Cyber Team compiles a summary and analysis of the tests conducted and the benefits for financial sector cyber security.
+- The TIBER-FI Cyber Team provides to the TIBER-FI cooperation network summary and analysis of the tests conducted and the benefits for financial sector cyber security.
 This material is distributed to the participants in an appropriate form, for example in writing or as a seminar presentation.
 The purpose of this information sharing is to advance knowledge of financial sector cyber resilience and good testing practices.

-The main phases of a TIBER-FI season are:
+The main phases of a TIBER-FI test project are: